psychopa4/PFNL/README.md

 Unzip the training dataset to ./data/train/ and evaluation dataset to ./data/val/ .

-We only provide the ground truth images and the corresponding 4x downsampled LR images by [DUFVSR](https://github.com/yhjo09/VSR-DUF).

 ## Environment
   - Python (Tested on 3.6)
   - Tensorflow (Tested on 1.12.0)